InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2013-08-03-overlay-image.md

 ---
 #layout: posts
-title: Post with a Background Image
+title: Post with a Overlay Image
-description: "Sample post with a background image CSS override."
+description: "Sample post with a overlay image CSS override."
 tags: [sample post]
-image:
-  background: /assets/images/3600x3600.jpg
+overlay_image: /assets/images/3600x3600.jpg
 ---

 Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.